codefresh-io/docs.codefresh.io/_docs/security/codefresh-signed-artifacts.md

       `- The code-signing certificate was verified using trusted certificate authority certificates`
 ```

-## Third-party images in Codefresh
+## Authenticity of third-party images in Codefresh
 To verify the authenticity of third-party images such as  NGINX, Bitnami charts for Redis, MongoDB, and Sealed Secrets, that Codefresh uses, refer to the official documentation of each component.